 Student Leadership Conference

-The Student Leadership Conference (SLC) brings together hand-picked engineering and computer science students with industry professionals to develop the next generation of diverse STEM leaders.
+The Student Leadership Conference (SLC) brings together hand-picked engineering, computer science, and various other STEM students with industry professionals to develop the next generation of diverse leaders.
 These MESA leaders are the new face of STEM.

 The conference is an opportunity for STEM students to develop “soft skills” necessary to successfully transition from college to professional careers.
 During the conference students:

 Explore career opportunities

 Enhance their oral, written, presentation and communication skills

 Industry partners provide workshops, event speakers, conduct mock interviews and identify candidates for internship and full time STEM positions.

 Students are selected by their MESA directors based upon demonstrated potential to be future leaders for their college, the MESA program, their community and ultimately, their professional field.
 All undergraduate levels are invited; however, priority is given to junior and senior students.
 Student attendance is by invitation only, please check with your local MESA Center Director to see if you are selected to attend this years event.

 200 selected MESA computer science and engineering undergraduate students